Nikhil-Mudgal/Nikhil-Mudgal/README.md

 - 🌱 I’m currently learning Tensorflow and implementing various papers.
 - 💞️ I’m looking to collaborate on any project related to AIML.
 - 📫 You can reach me at nmudgal1106@gmail.com
-- :face_in_clouds:	Research Intern at CMTI, Banglore (Ministry of Heavy Industries, Government of India)
+- :face_in_clouds:	Data Science Intern at EdGE, Banglore
 - ✍️ Find my thoughts at Medium
 <!---
 Nikhil-Mudgal/Nikhil-Mudgal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.